Simple ways to communicate your content digitally

 Hier finden Sie die deutsche Version

 We recommend simple and pragmatic solutions that you can prepare and implement at home.
 The following chapters show how you can add spoken text to your slides (Chapter 2) or create audio files (Chapter 3).
 We also provide tips for publishing media such as videos, slides or PDFs (Chapter 4).
-If you want to hold your lecture or seminar online, we also have a solution for you (Chapter 5).
+If you want to hold your lecture or seminar in a virtual or hybrid classroom, we also have a solution for you (Chapter 5).
+In addition, the university has recently started to provide a media set that you can use to create your online lecture (Chapter 6).

-We are aware that the current situation needs additional work for all of us.
+We are aware that the current situation – caused by the Corona pandemic – means additional work for all of us.
 Nevertheless, please make sure that you comply with copyright law and privacy protection.
-The data protection officer of the University of Basel has put together a one-sided summary of the necessary information that you may download here.
-It includes helpful suggestions, we recommend reading it before preparing your next online lecture or seminar.
+The data protection officer of the University of Basel has put together a one-page summary of the necessary information that you may download here.
+Please also note the Regulations for Audio and Image Recording in Teaching (in German).
+We recommend reading these documents before preparing your next online lecture.

 Are you interested in offering entire lectures online in the future?
 The New Media Center of the University of Basel offers you the possibility to prepare your contents in a multimedia and professional way with the platform “Tales”.
 You can find a good example here.
 The team of the New Media Center of the University of Basel will be happy to guide you through the development and creation of such an online course – but this requires more lead time.
 We look very much forward to hearing from you.